Meet the Teenagers Who Are Getting Rich Playing FIFA

 "I don't think I remember seeing someone come to an event and introduce something that changes the meta of a tournament in the way that his driven goal kick did."

 It changed Hunt's life, too.
-He earned $22,000 for tournament, promising his mother they'd use it for the holiday they'd long been wishing for.
+He earned $22,000 for the tournament, promising his mother they'd use it for the holiday they'd long been wishing for.
 His Twitter following exploded from 300 to more than 40,000, and he indulged the media for hours and stopped for selfies with all comers.

 Within a month, he found himself at the center of a bidding war between major gaming organizations and top-tier professional football clubs, all vying to sign him as their official FIFA player.
 The likes of Ajax, UNILAD and Roma were in the running.
 F2Freestylers won out.
 The money on offer was serious.
 Team management sources in the industry confirm Hunt accepted an annual salary that would put him among the top five earners in the esport—the most high-profile of whom pull in six figures.